Policies & Guidance

 - Attachment to POL-U1600.04.
 Support Services and Reporting Options for People Who Experience Sexual Misconduct

 WWU provides a positive learning and working environment for students and employees and will not tolerate sex discrimination, including sexual harassment, gender-based harassment, and sexual violence.
 Sexual violence includes sexual assault, dating violence, domestic violence and stalking.
 WWU employees are required to complete trainings about preventing and responding to sexual harassment and sexual violence provided by the CRTC.
-The interim Executive Director and Title IX Coordinator is Dr. Melynda Huskey.
+The Director and Title IX Coordinator is Daniel Records-Galbraith.

 As a federal contractor, WWU develops and implements Affirmative Action Programs (AAP) for people of color, women, people with disabilities, and protected veterans.
 The AAP identifies the number of women, people of color, people with disabilities and veterans in all job groups on campus, and outlines WWU’s good faith efforts to increase the representation of women, people of color, people with disabilities and veterans employed at WWU.